Target Tracking Technology Transforms Shooting Coverage At 2025 ISSF Junior World Cup

 Here you can see the target tracker attached to the pistol barrel (note the small green LED light).
 (Screengrab courtesy of ISSF)

-The innovation was developed in collaboration with the German Shooting Sport Federation and serves as a preview for the 2026 ISSF Junior World Championships, also set to be hosted in Suhl.
+The German Shooting Sport Federation is the first National Governing Body to host an ISSF event with this idea, and the competition served as a preview for the 2026 ISSF Junior World Championships, also set to be hosted in Suhl.
 While such tracking tools are already used by athletes and coaches during training, this marks the first time the technology has been implemented in a live ISSF competition.

 “Every sport must continue to develop in order to keep up with the times and remain attractive.
 We believe that shooting has great potential, and the target tracking approach is a first step in this direction,” Alessandro Nicotra di San Giacomo, Secretary General of the ISSF, said.
 “I am firmly convinced that this will significantly increase the excitement and added value of the broadcasts.”